UW alum among those killed in Israel by Hamas

 When Hayim Katsman received a doctorate from the University of Washington, his dissertation, which focused on religious Zionism in Israel, was dedicated to “all life forms that exist between the Jordan River and the Mediterranean Sea.”

-On Saturday, Hayim Katsman was killed by Hamas militants in his home in Israel, according to his mother, friends and UW professors.
+On Saturday, Hayim Katsman was killed by Hamas militants in his home in Israel, according to friends and family.
 The 32-year-old lived in Holit, a kibbutz in southwest Israel, a mile-and-a-half from the Gaza Strip.
 A kibbutz, which means “gathering” in Hebrew, is an Israeli commune where residents work together to grow and share food, resources and community support.

+Avital Alajem, a neighbor and friend who was with Katsman when he died, spoke to Anderson Cooper in a CNN segment.
+She said she was hiding with him in a closet when Hamas militants burst through the door and shot him.

+Alajem said she wasn’t hurt in the gunfire and credited Katsman for saving her life.
+The militants took her across the border to Gaza when they suddenly released her along with two children, she told Cooper.
+They made their way back safely.

 Katsman, who received his doctorate from the Henry M. Jackson School of International Studies in 2021, was remembered Monday by his friends and professors at UW as an empathetic person dedicated to justice.

-Katsman lived in the Israeli city of Petah Tikva.
-He later moved to Kibbutz Holit before coming to Seattle for his studies.
+He lived in the Israeli city of Petah Tikva and later moved to Kibbutz Holit before coming to Seattle for his studies.
 He returned to Holit after the pandemic broke out and finished his dissertation from there, said Liora Halperin, a professor of international studies and history who was on Katsman’s dissertation committee.

 Francis Abugbilla, a classmate and former roommate, described Katsman as a “sweet soul.”

-“On Saturday morning, I texted him ‘Hey Hayim, I hope you are okay amidst the current situation,’ ” Abugbilla said.
+“On Saturday morning, I texted him ‘Hey Hayim, I hope you are OK amidst the current situation,’ ” Abugbilla said.
 “He read it, but I didn’t hear back from him.”

 Later that day, a fellow alumni reached out to Abugbilla and told him Hayim had died.
 He didn’t believe the news until the evening, when Hayim’s uncle messaged him.